pdanyomiportfolio/requirement-analysis/README.md

 1. **Hotel Management Service** – used by hotel managers.
 2. **Customer Service (Search + Booking)** – used by customers for browsing and booking.
 3. **View Booking Service** – used by both customers and managers to track reservations.

+## Acceptance Criteria

+Acceptance Criteria are the specific conditions that a software feature must meet to be considered complete and acceptable by stakeholders.
+They help ensure that requirements are clearly understood, testable, and aligned with the user’s needs.

+### Importance of Acceptance Criteria

+- **Clarity**: Removes ambiguity by defining what “done” means for a feature.
+- **Alignment**: Ensures developers, testers, and stakeholders have a shared understanding of requirements.
+- **Testability**: Provides measurable conditions that can be validated during testing.
+- **Scope Control**: Prevents scope creep by setting clear boundaries for a feature.

+### Example: Checkout Feature in Booking Management System

+**User Story:**
+_As a customer, I want to securely complete my hotel booking and payment online so that my reservation is confirmed immediately._

+**Acceptance Criteria:**

+1. The system must allow the customer to review booking details (hotel name, dates, room type, price) before proceeding to checkout.
+2. The system must support multiple payment methods (e.g., credit/debit card, mobile money, PayPal).
+3. The system must validate payment information and display an error message for invalid details.
+4. The system must securely process the payment through the external payment service.
+5. Upon successful payment, the system must generate a booking confirmation and send a notification (email/SMS/app).
+6. The booking must be recorded in the booking database and visible under “My Bookings” for the customer.
+7. If payment fails, the system must display a failure message and allow the user to retry.

+This ensures the **Checkout feature** is complete, user-friendly, secure, and testable.